What Is Debtor-Creditor Law?

 Are there ways for a debtor to prevent a creditor from taking their property?
 Yes, there are a couple of legal options you could pursue and an illegal action to beware.

 • Negotiate.
-One option is negotiating with your creditor about a plan to pay off the debt.
-The creditor would probably prefer to avoid the costs involved in a lawsuit or the possibility of the debtor filing for bankruptcy.
+One option is negotiating with a creditor about a plan to pay off the debt.
+Creditor would probably prefer to avoid the costs of a lawsuit or the possibility of a debtor filing for bankruptcy.
 Even if the success of negotiation seems unlikely, it is worth trying.
 It could lead to a definite plan.

 What Does a Debtor-Creditor Attorney Do?